-where and $d_W$ again denotes $L^1$ Wasserstein distance.
-In particular, \end{theorem} We note that this theorem does {\em not} imply \thmref{transitive}: for instance, it does {\em not} work for two-dimensional discrete tori.
-However, the well-known formula for $\pi$ over graphs gives the following corollary: \begin{corollary}[Proof omitted] Assume $G$ is a connected graph with vertex set $\bV$, where each vertex $x\in\bV$ has degree ${\rm deg}_G(x)$.
-Assume that $\eps\in(|\bV|^{-1},1)$ is such that:
+\end{theorem} We note that this theorem does \emph{not} imply \thmref{transitive}: for instance, it does \emph{not} work for two-dimensional discrete tori.
+However, the well-known formula for $\pi$ over graphs gives the following corollary: \begin{corollary}[(Proof omitted)] Assume $G$ is a connected graph with vertex set $\bV$, where each vertex $x\in\bV$ has degree $\operatorname{ deg}_G(x)$.
+Assume that $\eps\in(|\bV|^{-1},1)$ is such that